+During the past 7 years, TNW has closely interacted with hundreds of NGOs and their staff.
+As a result of this association, a number of analyses were drawn.
+It was observed that the NGOs particularly the local ones generally suffer from leadership and management deficit.
+At present, the leaders face isolation and lack of support and there’s no system to identify the talent and groom the future leadership.
 Above mentioned key revelations point directly at the dire need of capacity development initiative for the NGOs, a principal determinant for the development of the individuals, the organization, and the target communities.
-INGOLAM- Institute of NGO Leadership And Management is TNW’s response to help meet these challenges and enable the development sector to function and serve better.
+INGOLAM- Institute for NGO Leadership And Management is TNW’s response to help meet these challenges and enable the development sector to function and serve better.